fsaltunyuva/fsaltunyuva.github.io/_posts/2025-10-12-Ray-Tracing-Adventure.md

 I will briefly talk about the first two items (JSON parsing and PNG saving), because both parts are mostly done by certain libraries and are not very related to the ray tracing process itself.

 To parse JSON files, I used the most famous library for this task in C++, the [json library](https://github.com/nlohmann/json?tab=readme-ov-file#license) developed by Niels Lohmann.
 Similarly, I used another popular library, [stb](https://github.com/nothings/stb), to write the calculated results to a PNG file.
+Also I used [Happly library](https://github.com/nmwsharp/happly) to load PLY files.

 And yes, it's finally time for ray tracing.
 And the ingredients we need for a ray tracer are a camera, an image plane, and objects.
 Let's start with the camera.